About Private Violin & Viola Lessons

 Approach and Study

 Authentic ability must be guided and shaped by the teacher through a thoughtful application of fundamentals.
-With an understanding of innate ability and the performers and teachers of history, a teacher can take a student on a logical journey.
+With an understanding of ability and the performers and teachers of history, a teacher can take a student on a logical journey.
 On average, the best age to begin violin lessons is around 7 years of age.
 Some individuals are ready before this.
 For children who are 2-5 years old, Kindermusic can be an appropriate background.
 Creating a musical environment at home and exposing young children to professional string performances is very important to their musical development.

 Students should not join an orchestra before they have developed a foundation with private lessons first.
 Students around the age of 10 or 11 can begin a successful study of the violin.
 In some cases, they can catch up with their peers with hard work and dedication.
 On average, however, the process becomes harder as a student approaches middle school.
 Professional track students are encouraged to explore music theory, music history, and piano.
 Students can participate in the ASTACAP Exams.
 With hard work and dedication it is possible to improve a technique at any age.